Jannusch/TSNsched/README.md

-# TSNsched but not with gradle and gRPC
+# TSNsched but now with gradle and gRPC